magnesj/ResInsight/docs/RftPlot.md

   RFT plot property editor
 </p>

-### Well name
+### Well Name
 An RFT plot is always related to a well.
 The **Well Name** field contains the selected well.
 If the RFT plot was created from a simulation well or a well path, the correct well name is initially selected.
 If no well is selected, the user must select a well to be able to proceed.

-There are two types of wells in the Well Name field:
+There are two types of wells in the well name field:
 - Imported physical well paths.
 These are postfixed by '(Well Path)'.
 - Simulation wells without a connected physical well path